-✓ Option 1: The grantee can adopt the plan created by DLG.
-To do so, grantees must complete Attachment 7-2: Title VI Self-Survey and Statement of Assurance.
-In addition, the following items
+- ✓ Option 1: The Subrecipient can adopt the plan created by DLG.
+To do so, Subrecipients must complete Attachment 7-2: Title VI Self-Survey and Statement of Assurance.
+In addition, the following items MUST be retained by the Subrecipient with your completed Civil Rights Title VI Self-Survey: (1)